 In terms of the catering business operations, all the food wastes of the restaurants will be properly stored and disposed in accordance with the requirements of the Environmental Protection Department.
 During the Reporting Period, the non-hazardous waste was mainly kitchen waste, which will be delivered by the Group to the property management company or entrusted business entity for disposal.
 Furthermore, the Group will engage companies which are qualified to process and recycle waste when the amount of hazardous waste to be stored reaches a certain level.

-Set forth below is the total amount of waste produced by the operating places covered by this Report during the Reporting Period:
+The total amount of waste produced by the operating places of the Group covered by this Report during the Reporting Period is disclosed in the SUMMARY OF DATA PERFORMANCE as contained in the appendix of the Report.